sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-07-20-san-marino.md

 #tags: ["emoji"]
 thumbnail: /images/travel/san-marino.jpg
 ---

 All the holding up of the Pisa Tower tuckered these kids out. :)

 ![Alt text](/images/travel/PXL_20230720_114948388.jpg)

-And it seems the car was concerned about my tireness because it let me know I had been driving for an hour and needed a coffee.
+And it seems the car was concerned about my tiredness because it let me know I had been driving for an hour and needed a coffee.
 Only in Italy!

 ![Alt text](/images/travel/PXL_20230720_120324423.MP.jpg)